o-ran-sc/smo-ves/README.md

     % docker-compose up -d

-or simply by the following make command

-    % make run

 To stop the solution the following command should be invoked.

     % docker-compose down

-or simply by the following make command

-    % make stop

 ******************************************************************************************************
 Following steps are required to install a certificate.